ohaicristina/hackbeanpot-middleman-blog/README.md

 - [middleman-aria_current]: An extension for indicating a current (active) link using `aria-current`.
 - [middleman-autoprefixer]: Automatically vendor-prefix stylesheets.
+- [middleman-blog]: Extension to add blog functionality to Middleman
 - [middleman-livereload]: Automatically refresh the browser as soon as you save a file.
 - [middleman-minify-html]: Minifies whitespace around HTML when the site is